Carl-Gustaf M4 (CGM4) is a man-portable weapon system developed by Saab.

 Ammunition

-The Carl-Gustaf M4 is flexible, with a wide range of existing and future ammunition types, including anti-armour, anti-structure, multi-role, anti-personnel, and support rounds such as smoke and illumination.
+The Carl-Gustaf M4 is flexible, with various existing and future ammunition types, including anti-armour, anti-structure, multi-role, anti-personnel, and support rounds such as smoke and illumination.

-It is also compatible with programmable ammunition to provide dismounted soldiers with advanced capability.
+It is also compatible with programmable ammunition, providing dismounted soldiers with advanced capability.

-The guided Carl-Gustaf munition will have the capacity to accurately engage stationary or moving targets at distances of up to 2,000m.
+The guided Carl-Gustaf munition can accurately engage stationary or moving targets at distances of up to 2,000m.

 Carl-Gustaf weapon system

-Carl-Gustaf weapon systems are in service with more than 40 countries.
+Carl-Gustaf weapon systems are in service in more than 40 countries.
 The launch variant Carl-Gustaf M1 entered service in 1948, whereas the second variant Carl-Gustaf M2 became operational in 1964.

 Also referred to as MAAWS in the US, the third variant Carl-Gustaf M3 has been in service with the US Army Rangers and US Special Operations Force since 1991.
 The 1,065m-long, 10kg system features airburst capability and is compatible with various types of ammunition.